 Students can meet the course instructor for feedback during the scheduled coaching sessions (see schedule).

-Links to recordings and more tips & tricks
+Links to recordings

 - Open Science Boost - Hannes’ playlist with videos on how to boost research efficiency